jarrahtech/kassite/README.md

 * tweens for: path move, composite, alpha, look to/face, shake, punch
 * extract params directly from shader code
-* add to ShaderMaterial: needAlphaBlending: true & shaderMaterial.backFaceCulling = false;
+* add to ShaderMaterial: needAlphaBlending: true & shaderMaterial.backFaceCulling = false
+* should the hex stuff be removed?
+* tests?